-Pokorny defines bullying as any words or actions that aren't sexual in nature (which would be covered by sexual harassment), but still make an employee feel uncomfortable, threatened or intimidated.
-Common examples include threats of violence or blackmail, hazing of new employees or spreading rumors about co-workers.
+Pokorny defined bullying as any words or actions that aren't sexual in nature (which would be covered by sexual harassment) but that still make an employee feel uncomfortable, threatened or intimidated.
+Common examples include threatening employees with violence or blackmail, engaging in hazing of new employees, or spreading rumors about co-workers.

-These types of actions occur in many workplaces, but often go unaddressed because leaders take a hands-off approach to interpersonal relationships among their employees.
-Some bosses feel that employees should work out their issues with one another on their own time, since they are adults, but Pokorny said this can be a dangerous attitude.
-[Why You Should Confront Your Abusive Boss]
+These types of actions occur in many workplaces but often go unaddressed because leaders take a hands-off approach to interpersonal relationships among their employees.
+Some bosses feel that employees should work out their issues on their own, but Pokorny said this can be a dangerous attitude.
+[Read related article: Workplace Harassment: How to Recognize and Report It]

-"It's just as important to protect your workers from bullying as it is to protect them from slip-and-fall accidents," she told Business News Daily.
-"Any time you have someone who feels it's okay to bully, you open the door for liability for your company.
+When someone at your company feels it's OK to bully, you open the door to liability, Pokorny said.
 If an accused bully ever follows through on threats at work, the victim can sue.
-A leader needs to step in and intervene, because bullying can really destroy a workplace."
+If a leader doesn't step in and intervene, bullying can destroy a workplace, Pokorny said.

-Even if no lawsuits are filed, turning a blind eye to workplace bullying can have other negative repercussions that only make the problem worse.
+Even if no lawsuits are filed, turning a blind eye to workplace bullying can have other negative repercussions that only make the problem worse, she said.

 "We've seen cases of workplace violence where people come back and retaliate because they were bullied or hazed," Pokorny said.

-If your company doesn't have a strategy in place to deal with bullying, now is the time to implement one.
+If your company doesn't have a strategy for dealing with bullying, now is the time to implement one.
 Pokorny offered three tips to help you shape your workplace bullying policy:

 - Encourage immediate reporting.
-Make sure your employees know who they can approach to report a case of bullying, and encourage workers to speak up as soon as possible after an incident.
+Make sure your employees know where to report a case of bullying, and encourage workers to speak up as soon as possible after an incident.